foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/cleanup.md

 * Close all Explorer windows and return to Mod Organizer 2.
 * Double-click the ***Overwrite*** and delete any left-over files.

+## MO2 Notifications

+Before you can finally start your playthrough, there's one final check.
+In Mod Organizer 2, go to **View** >> **Notifications**.
+If this is greyed out, you are good to go!
+If not there are multiple different warnings you might encounter:

+- **Missing Masters:** One of your plugins is missing a master file.
+It is marked with an exclamation mark in your load order.
+This is most likely due to skipping a mod that was not optional or selecting the wrong option in a FOMOD installer.
+Go back to the mod’s instructions in the guide and double-check everything.
+- **Form 43 Plugin:** You forgot to re-save one or several plugins in the Creation Kit.
+Re-save them now.
+- **Outdated SKSE Plugin:** Check the plugin's mod page to see if there is a new version.

+> If you have warnings in MO2 and are not certain what to do about them, please join us on Discord and ask there in the appropriate channels.

-## What now?
+## New Game

 **Congratulations, you have completed The Phoenix Flavour!**

 I hope you had a great time, found the instructions easy to follow, and didn’t run into any frustrating issues.
-Your game is now thoroughly overhauled and you learned plenty about modding in the meantime.
+Your game is now thoroughly overhauled and you learned plenty about modding over the course of the guide.

-The final section, **New Game**, will help you get started with your next playthrough.
-It contains recommended changes to the Mod Configuration Menus.
+However, we are not quite done.

+You can now start your own playthrough by running the SKSE through Mod Organizer 2 as usual and selecting **NEW** in the main menu to start the vanilla intro.
+After completing the intro quest (after leaving Helgen), continue with the [Mod Configuration](/skyrim-se/new-game/mod-configuration/) page. **This is mandatory.**

+Also feel free to consult the [Gameplay Guide](/skyrim-se/new-game/gameplay-guide/) for additional information on how to play with the TPF setup.

-**Happy modding!**
+**Happy ~~modding~~ playing!**